tiffanyposs/learningGulp/README.md

 ```

-Now you can simply call the autoprefixer within your styles task before you concatinate it.
+Now you can simply call the autoprefixer within your styles task before you concatenate it.

 ```
 ...